mayrf/pkasolver/README.md

 ### Installing

-1) Install all dependencies in your python environment.
+1) Install all dependencies in your python environment. (yaml file in devtools/conda-envs/test_env.yml)
 2) Download this repo
 3) `cd` into the repo
 3) Install the package by using the terminal command `python setup.py install`